 This was my seventh organized tour, and I had started to relax.
 I’d already seen incredible sights.
 There wasn’t the urgency of my first days in Europe, but I was psyched to go to the Uffizi.
 There was another delay getting into the museum.
 There was another problem with our tickets.
 The line for the general public wasn’t that long.
 I asked a guard, “What time do you close?”
 Six.
 It was almost three.
 After a short wait we get in.

 Raffaello explained that Uffizi means offices in Italian.
-I listen to his introduction and then excuse myself, “I have to get back to the hotel soon.”
+I listen to his introduction and then excused myself, “I have to get back to the hotel soon.”
 I got tired of the repeats in Spanish.
 Maybe I’m too impatient, but I wanted to wander the museum at my pace.

 The Uffizi were the offices of the Medici family.
 They were built for business, but they were also meant to display the art masterpieces the family had acquired.
 It was calculated to impress visitors before business negotiations.